 Similarity is shown beginning with structural and functional studies and continuing with human clinical studies.
-Because the purpose of these studies is to demonstrate similarity, the type of data required to support biosimilar approval differs from that required for an original-brand biologic medicine.7 Not requiring as much research and development, biosimilars can be offered at a lower cost with potential savings for healthcare systems.8 The savings generated by biosimilars may be reinvested into healthcare resources for Canadian patients.
+Because the purpose of these studies is to demonstrate similarity, the type of data required to support biosimilar approval differs from that required for an original-brand biologic medicine.2 Not requiring as much research and development, biosimilars can be offered at a lower cost with potential savings for healthcare systems.3 The savings generated by biosimilars may be reinvested into healthcare resources for Canadian patients.

 When prescribed a biosimilar medicine, patients can rely on the support of their healthcare team as well as on support and education provided by their patient support program.

-If you are a patient living with inflammatory arthritis, diabetes, certain types of cancer, inflammatory bowel disease or Crohn’s disease and are interested in learning more about biosimilars, Health Canada offers a fact sheet, including information about safety, efficacy and quality for patients.
+If you are a patient living with inflammatory arthritis, diabetes, certain types of cancer, inflammatory bowel disease, Crohn’s disease or psoriasis and are interested in learning more about biosimilars, Health Canada offers a fact sheet, including information about safety, efficacy and quality for patients.
 Public and private drug plans also have biosimilars information specifically for patients on their websites.
 Patients can also reach out to a patient organization to learn more and ask to speak to a fellow patient who has experience with a biosimilar.

 Patients may have many questions about biosimilars.
 The decision of a treatment option can be life changing and should be based on a discussion between the doctor and patient and consideration of benefits and harms, treatment goals and tolerance for side effects, accessibility of treatment and affordability.